 - Chicago Bound - A seven-day pre-orientation service week program for 40 selected first-year students led by eight upperclassmen Group Leaders and three Program Coordinators to promote community awareness and civic engagement.
 This program involves contributing service projects to local organizations, visiting diverse neighborhoods, learning about urban issues, meeting with community residents and leaders, and discussions on social justice topics.

-- Seeds of Justice - An academic year-long social justice and community-building program for 20 selected first-years to increase their awareness of the complexity of social justice issues.
-It includes weekly discussions, meetings with community leaders, and neighborhood explorations.
+- Seeds of Justice - An academic year-long social justice and community-building program for 20 selected first-years to increase their awareness of the complexity of social justice issues and increase their touchpoints with local social change efforts.
+It includes reflections, discussions, meetings with community leaders, and direct engagement with community organizations.

 Direct Service Cohorts